 GLA (Gamma-Linolenic Acid) or (DGLA) Dihomo-Gamma-Linolenic Acid

-● A review paper published in Current Pharmaceutical Biotechnology found that several placebo-controlled studies showed benefit on itch/pruritus, crusting, edema and redness after 1-2 months of taking evening primrose oil.
+● A review paper published in Current Pharmaceutical Biotechnology found that several placebo-controlled studies showed benefits on itch/pruritus, crusting, edema, and redness after 1-2 months of taking evening primrose oil.

 The authors did note that this benefit was diminished if patients were taking higher dose steroids, suggesting that EPO (evening primrose oil) may work by decreasing inflammation.